breakin/markdeep-offline/README.md

-In this repository I try to generate markdeep offline using the markdeep javascript API and node.js.
-No browser involved.
+This is an example of one way to generate html from markdeep documents using node.js (without a browser).
-The generated HTML code mostly works but the stylesheet is not working quite yet.
+The generated HTML code mostly works but the stylesheet is not quite hooked up yet.

 Usage
 =====
+Download node.js.
+Run the following in a command prompt/shell when standing in the directory of this repository:
 ~~~~~~~~~~
 npm update
 node convert.js